Marietta DUI Lawyer – Marietta DUI Attorney

 The Law Offices of Richard Lawson is a legal firm that is devoted entirely to DUI Defense.
 Richard Lawson is a former Georgia Prosecutor with over 25 years' experience in DUI law.
 He is the top-rated DUI attorney in Georgia.
 Please check out his reviews on Avvo and contact our office for a hassle-free, no-obligation evaluation of your Marietta DUI case.

-If you were arrested for DUI in Marietta or elsewhere in Cobb County, you might not know you only have thirty business days to save your Georgia driver's license from being suspended.
+If you were arrested for DUI in Marietta or elsewhere in Cobb County, you might not know you only have thirty calendar days to save your Georgia driver's license from being suspended.
 To do so, you (or your Marietta DUI Lawyer) must file a request for an Administrative License Suspension (ALS) hearing or request an ignition interlock device.
 The filing fee is $150.
 If an ALS hearing or interlock device is not requested, your Georgia driver's license will automatically be suspended.
 Also, if you refused the State's chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one year with no chance for a restricted permit.
 Do not trust your DUI case with just any attorney you can find.
 Choose a skilled Marietta DUI Attorney with the Law Offices of Richard Lawson to handle your case the right way from the start.

 Protecting Your Rights